 Like today, schools and roads were important topics of town meeting.

-- The town meeting interactive introduces students to the concept of an involved citizenry with many different responsibilities by asking them to list all the town offices recorded in the minutes.
+- Have students list all the town offices recorded in the minutes.
 As a class, review the list of town offices and generate questions about the duties of these offices.

 - Assign small groups of students to research these duties.